Erasmus+ exchange destinations

 In the second phase (once the faculty has approved you as an Erasmus student and delivered your contact information to the host university), you will fill in the host university’s own application form to be delivered with appendices (e.g. ECTS transcript and Learning Agreement) to the university in question, which will then approve your application as the hosting party and send you an official letter of approval.
 Please note that your exchange will not be confirmed until you receive an official letter of approval or e-mail message from your host university.
 Many universities have made an online application form available on their website.
 Foreign universities’ application periods for students applying for the autumn semester usually end between April and July.
 At this stage, you should consult the faculty arranging the exchange for information on looking for housing in the city of destination and on any possible orientation courses.

-If you would like to study abroad for an entire semester, you should start the process in the autumn semester of the year preceding your exchange year and obtain as much information as possible on the various alternatives.
+If you would like to study abroad for an academic year you should start the process in the autumn semester of the year preceding your exchange year and obtain as much information as possible on the various alternatives.
 The application periods of many institutions of higher education do not begin until spring, but the application process is slow and overcoming the various bureaucratic hurdles may take surprisingly long – in other words, it pays to get started well in advance.
 In addition to this, finding out about the education on offer may take time if you do not have access to guides or informative websites.

 If you are applying for exchange for one semester only, please check with your faculty’s mobility coordinator when you should submit your application.
 Most institutions of higher education have later application periods for applicants who wish to study abroad for the spring semester only, for example.